 Inappropriate Forum - Policy Laundering?

 ICANN is an inappropriate forum to undertake the creation of new “intellectual property like” global rights to geographic names.
-As a technical coordinator, ICANN is not an international legal regime and has neither expertise nor authority to create new exclusive rights to categories of words.
-If the governments in the GAC Sub-group believe there is a legitimate need for such new rights, those efforts should be directed toward proper lawmaking channels.
+As a technical coordinator, ICANN is not an international legal regime and its board has neither the expertise nor the authority to create new exclusive rights to categories of words.
+If the governments in the GAC Sub-group believe there is a legitimate need for such new rights, those efforts should be directed toward proper lawmaking and treaty channels.
 International legal regimes such as the World Trade Organization or WIPO were established by governments to harmonize legal rights across borders and similar proposals around geographic names have been debated for years at the WTO and have failed.

 Inventing exclusive new global rights to words would seriously undermine ICANN’s legitimacy and credibility to manage the domain name system.
 At a time when many are watching ICANN to see if it has matured enough to be cut lose from the US NTIA, opening itself up to charges of “policy laundering” by inventing new rights to geographic names would not help the organization’s credibility.
 While the proposal’s drafters may have some legitimate concerns regarding the use of certain limited geographic names, ICANN is not the appropriate forum for creating such new rights.

-Conclusion: n Unbalanced Proposal that Should be Rejected
+Conclusion: An Unbalanced Proposal that Should be Rejected

 The GAC Sub-group’s proposal to amend ICANN policy to grant governments and other “relevant authorities” a veto over any new gTLD application is very problematic and should be rejected.
 It is based on a dubious interpretation of international law and questionable conclusions as to what policy best reflects the public interest as a whole.

-The proposal is excessively broad in the categories of words that it restricts and excessively vague and burdensome in permissions to proceed with a gTLD in future rounds.
+The proposal is excessively broad in the categories of words that it restricts and excessively vague and burdensome in the permissions it requires to proceed with a gTLD in future rounds.
 Freedom of expression rights to domain names would be severely abridged and innovation stifled by the ability of any government to veto any gTLD as proposed.
 Furthermore the proposal re-asserts the controversial 2007 GAC Principle that requires gTLDs to “respect national sensitivities regarding terms with national, cultural, geographic and religious significance.”
 Thus the proposal sets a dangerous precedent for building government censorship into the DNS.
 In other words, it is a bad policy for Internet freedom that should not be adopted.

 Respectfully submitted,